theoyjy/TCDNotes/CV/wk01 - - Unit1Intro.md

 * longer exposure time  -> more light captured -> image becomes lighter
   - correctly, over, under, motion blur
 ##### Color
-- Capture RGB(24 bits, 3 channels), Shade of Gray.
+- Capture RGB(24 bits, 3 channels) by Cones(LMS), Shade of Gray.
 - when light is very low, **Rods** capture the **Shade of Gray**
 - White light is proper light, that make you can see all colors(all wavelengths)
 - (0,0,0) not capturing any light is black, (255,255,255) is white
 - Normalized RGB
 - **Hue and Saturation**
   - Hue is actually angles.
-  - Saturation is the purity of the color
+  - Saturation is the purity of the color: the amount of white light mixed with pure color
   - ![[wk01 - - Unit1Intro-20240918093908763.webp|300]]